 Do Farwell’s pools have restrictions on shape, size and depth?

 POOL: Steel and polymer walls can be arranged to achieve most any shape, size or depth.
 In our Northern climate, rectangular pools are popular for the ease of covering a pool when not in use.
 This is true whether electing for an automatic cover or a solar blanket with reel.
-Having an uncovered swimming poo is like going back 25 years in time to when pools were expensive to hear and required lots of cleaning.
+Having an uncovered swimming pool is like going back 25 years in time to when pools were expensive to heat and required lots of cleaning.
 Visit the Farwell Pools store to get the facts about how modern day pool modifications will decrease the amount of time needed to maintain your pool and what modern techniques are used to increase energy efficiency.

 How long does it take to install a pool?

 POOL: Plan for 10 business days of good weather to excavate, install walls, pour concrete, install vinyl liner and add water.
+Longer build times will be required if retaining walls or other landscape features are wanted.

 How will a pool affect my water bill?

 POOL: Each new season requires only enough new water to refresh the pool.
 During the season, small amounts of water are lost through splash out, backwash, evaporation if left uncovered, and the lowering of the water level upon winter closing.
-The pool is never drained completely when winterizing the pool.
+A vinyl-lined pool is never drained completely when winterizing the pool.

 What’s the difference between traditional chemical systems and salt generator systems?